 Forty-five gypsogenin and gypsogenic acid derivatives were synthesized and screened for their cytotoxic activities.
-Their structures were established using IR, 1H NMR, 13C NMR, and LC-MS spectroscopic data.
-These compounds were submitted to an extensive biological testing.
-In the MTT assays nearly all the compounds displayed good cytotoxicity in the low μΜ range for several human tumor cell lines (A549, MC3-8, TE-1, HepG-2 and MCF-7).
+Their structures were established using IR, 1H NMR, 13C NMR, and LC-MS spectroscopic data, and they were subjected to extensive biological testing.
+In the MTT assays, nearly all the compounds displayed good cytotoxicity in the low μM range for several human tumor cell lines (A549, MC3-8, TE-1, HepG-2 and MCF-7).
 The preliminary bioassay test suggested that most of these gypsogenin and gypsogenic acid derivatives showed different degrees of antitumor activities.
-In particular, some compounds posed moderate antitumor activity.
-They were shown to destroy the cell membranes and increase its permeability, which lead to the outflow of intracellular nucleic acid.
+In particular, some compounds displayed moderate antitumor activity.
+They were shown to destroy cell membranes and increase their permeability, which led to the outflow of intracellular nucleic acid.